Revisiting the Jones eigenproblem in fluid-structure interaction: Numerical results

-The convergence history of the first 5 eigenvalues of \autoref{eq:primal1} on $\Omega_1$ is shown in \autoref{fig:cv-history} top-left for the parameters set $\mu = 10,\, \lambda = 1,\rho = 12$.
-We observe that our method obtains a good convergence behaviour as we decrease the meshsize $h$.
-We can see that in all 5 cases the error goes down with a similar rate.
-In fact, \autoref{table:square-lshaped} shows that the rate of convergence of the 4-th eigenvalue $\kappa_{4,h}$ on $\Omega_1$ is close to 2, as expected.
+The convergence history of the first 5 eigenvalues of \autoref{eq:primal1} on $\Omega_1$ is shown in \autoref{fig:cvhistory} top-left for the parameters $\mu = 10,\, \lambda = 1,$ and $\rho = 12$.
+We observe that the discretization method exhibits the expected convergence behaviour as we {increase the number of degrees of freedom.
+We can see that in all 5 cases the error goes down with a similar rate.}

-It is important to mention that the eigenvalues computed on $\Omega_1$ have been compared with the true eigenvalues.
-It is easy to show that on a rectangle $[0,a]\times[0,b]$ with $a=b=1$ the eigenvectors either satisfy a divergence free condition (compression modes) or a no rotation condition (shear modes).
-In this case the eigenvalues of \autoref{eq:primal1} are given by $\kappa_{m\ell} = \rho w_{m\ell}^2,$ (see \autoref{eq:smode} and \autoref{eq:pmode})

-For our second example on the L-shaped domain $\Omega_2$, we set the parameters $\mu = \lambda = \rho = 1$.
-Here we expect to see a lack of convergence as one of the corners of the domain adds a singularity to the eigenfunctions.
-Indeed, \autoref{table:square-lshaped} (second column) shows the rate of convergence of the $\kappa_{5,h}$ for the different refinements.
-We can see that the $\r(\kappa_5)$ is below to one and oscillates around 1.7 through the different triangulations.
-This suggests that an aposteriori error analysis would be useful for these cases.